rur/treetop-client/README.markdown

     <ANY onclick="treetop.request('GET', '/some/path/')">...</ANY>

-### The "treetop-submit" Attribute
+### The "treetop-submitter" Attribute

-The `treetop-submit` triggers a treetop submit on a target element with the attached element as the designated submitter.
+The `treetop-submitter` triggers a treetop submit on a target form element with the attached element as the designated submitter.
 The following 'submitter' attributes are supported:

 * form - specify the form to be submitted by node ID (not necessary if the submitter is enclosed)
 * formmethod - override the method of the target form
 * formaction - override the action of the target form
 * formenctype - override the enctype of the target form
+* formnovalidate - override client-side validation when submitting form

 If a field name and value are specified on the submitter element, that will be included in the form data.

 For example,

     <form>
-        <button treetop-submit formaction="my-action" name="which" value="my-button">My Submit</button>
+        <button treetop-submitter formaction="my-action" name="which" value="my-button">My Submit</button>
     </form>

 This is similar to the following,